 When you elect to participate in your employer’s FSA, you can choose how much you want to contribute for the year up to the applicable IRS annual contribution limit.
 Then, your employer will deduct the appropriate amount from each paycheck and deposit that money in your FSA.
 Your employer can also choose to contribute to your FSA, but they aren't required to.

-Each type of FSA has its own contribution limit.
-For 2021 the limits are as follows:
+Each type of FSA has its own contribution limit:

 Healthcare FSAs and Limited Purpose FSAs: Contribution limits are set each year by the IRS and adjusted for inflation.
 Contributions work on an individual basis.
 So each spouse in the household can open their own FSA if it's offered by their employer.
-And each spouse can contribute up to the 2020 contribution limit.
-That’s a maximum of $5,500 per married couple.
+And each spouse can contribute up to the contribution limit.

 Dependent Care FSAs: $5,000.
 Dependent Care FSAs function differently.
 Contribution limits are determined by household and tax filing status.
 If you are a married couple who files jointly, you may open one Dependent Care FSA and contribute up to $5,000 into that account.